-The post explains a solid state electronic switch circuit which can be implemented for controlling lights and fan with a customized sequential pattern.
+The post explains 2 ideal solid state ON/OFF electronic switch circuits which can be implemented for controlling lights and fan with a customized sequential pattern using push button press.
 The idea was requested by Mr. Dheeraj.

 I am an IT professional aged 28 years and an electronic hobbyist too.
 I love to follow your ideas and designs shared in your blog and really appreciate them.